-With the medical advancements, it is now becoming easier by the day to tackle infertility in women.
+With the medical advancements, it is now becoming easier to tackle infertility in women.
 In this article, we cover in brief the causes of infertility in women, the appropriate treatment for infertility in women, and the role of HCG vaccines in treating infertility in women.

 What causes infertility in women?